SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 consult the docs [here](https://github.com/kubernetes-sigs/prometheus-adapter/blob/master/docs/config.md).

-Once you have applied any necessary customisations, replace the default prometheus-adapter config with the new one, and restart the deployment (this restart is required so that prometheus-adapter picks up the new config):
+Once you have applied any necessary customizations, replace the default prometheus-adapter config with the new one, and restart the deployment (this restart is required so that prometheus-adapter picks up the new config):